 Because sometimes you need something simple.
 Learn what you need to make a clean, 1-page website that communicates who you are and the work you do.

 I’m Jennifer van Alstyne.
 Welcome to The Social Academic blog where I talk about managing your online presence.
 Things like social media and personal websites.
-And I share some pretty cool feature interviews with academics like you.
+And I share feature interviews with academics like you.

 My personal website has several pages now, but it wasn’t always so extensive.
 A 1-page personal website is what many people start out with.

 How do you decide how big your website should be?

 The size and structure of your website depends on a lot of factors.
 Today we’re talking about 1-page websites, which isn’t going to be right for all of you.
 It wasn’t right for me when I built my website.